-ZOA prefers to provide support in the form of multipurpose cash or vouchers, because it preserves peoples dignity to choose and a sense of normalcy in the uncertain times of COVID-19.
+ZOA prefers to provide support in the form of multi-purpose cash or vouchers, because it preserves peoples dignity to choose and a sense of normalcy in the uncertain times of the coronavirus pandemic.
 However, for 150 Indigenous Wayuu families living in the remote deserts in Northern Uribia, ZOA had to take a different approach.
-On May 20 and 21, 2020, ZOA travelled 7 hours north and distributed food kits to vulnerable household who faced food insecurity due to COVID-19 for over two days.
+On May 20 and 21, 2020, ZOA travelled 7 hours north and distributed food kits to vulnerable households who faced food insecurity due to the coronavirus for over two days.

 Communities did not received any support